 “Jobs like this for urethane cement require a CSP (Concrete Surface Profile) 4, which is achieved by shot blasting or a heavy grind,” Bonkiewicz says.
 “Proper prepping is really the only way to ensure proper installation.
 Without it, the whole thing can go sideways.”

-After the existing concrete was prepped, the crew spent about two days fixing cracks and spalls with Spartacote Fast Fix, a two-part, hybrid-urethane crack repair product.
-Once the repairs were done, they vacuumed and swept the floor in preparation for the urethane cement.
+After the crew prepped the existing concrete, they then spent about two days fixing cracks and spalls with Spartacote Fast Fix.
+Fast Fix is a two-part, hybrid-urethane crack repair product.
+Once the repairs were complete, they vacuumed and swept the floor in preparation for the urethane cement.

 A day of hard labor

 The four-part coating consisted of resin, a hardener, aggregate and red pigment, the latter to align with the brewery’s branding and logo, Bonkiewicz says.
 First, the crew mixed the resin and hardener together in 6-gallon pails before adding in the aggregate and then pigment pack.
-Each hefty batch weighed about 70 pounds and subsequently was wheeled from one end of the building to the other for the application process.
+Each hefty batch weighed about 70 pounds.
+Subsequently, they then wheeled it from one end of the building to the other for the application process.

 “Mixing urethane cement is no easy task,” Bonkiewicz says.
 And installing it requires some heavy physical labor, too, the installers soon discovered.
 It took them a good six hours to mix and place the urethane cement at 3/16 inch.
 “We had two guys mixing, one guy pouring and two guys gauge raking,” he says, with another back rolling.